 Purpose of Mattress

 Air mattresses are of two types.
 You can choose a self-inflating air mattress that requires little or no intervention from the users.
-Your kid just needs to open the valve – and it will automatically draw air into it.
-The other type needs a pump with which your kid can inflate the mat in minutes, or failing which, they may need a considerable amount of manual puff-power to fully inflate.
+Your kid just needs to open the valve, which will automatically draw air into it.
+The other type needs a pump with which your kid can inflate the mat in minutes, or failing which, they may need a considerable amount of manual puff-power to inflate fully.